 Krista Goodin, AICP

-For senior transportation and environmental planner Krista Goodin, success is a byproduct of initiative.
+For long range transportation planner Krista Goodin, success is a byproduct of initiative.
 “I learned at an early age to proactively go after something if you want it,” she says.
 “Don’t wait for someone to give you permission if it’s the right thing to do.”

-Why CDM Smith?
-The sense of support you get at CDM Smith is different than what I’ve experienced at other firms.
+“The sense of support you get at CDM Smith is different than what I’ve experienced at other firms.
 I enjoy my colleagues in my office, as well as those from across the company who I work with on projects.
-The team structure here minimizes micromanagement and encourages results.
+The team structure here minimizes micromanagement and encourages results,” she says.